-Whether the law favours insurer or insured depends on the particular substantive issue.
+Whether the law favours the insurer or the insured depends on the particular substantive issue.

 When concerns about fairness and disparate bargaining power are implicated, insureds are generally granted more formal protections.
 For example, many states construe ambiguous contractual terms in favour of the insured.
-Similarly, insurers often have a duty to settle their claims against the insured in good-faith and a duty to provide the insured with defences to claims made under a liability policy.
+Similarly, insurers often have a duty to settle their claims against the insured in good faith and a duty to provide the insured with defences to claims made under a liability policy.